bigwiv/Biopython-cn/chr9.rst

 batches of three.
 Unless you are downloading genomes or chromosomes, you would normally pick a larger batch size.

-9.15.2??Searching for and downloading abstracts using the history
+9.15.2  Searching for and downloading abstracts using the history
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is another history example, searching for papers published in the